 The island has varied terrain, providing loads of interesting things to see and do.
 Hike up the volcanic, lunar landscape of Mount Teide National Park or head to Aqualand waterpark.
 For those wanting to relax, discover one of its many beaches, or play a round of golf.

 The old fishing ports are filled with traditional charm and are a great place to stop and try one of the delicious local seafood dishes.
-All the more reason to visit Tenerife in winter.

 Though it’s one of the lesser-known Canary Islands, it has some of the best beaches on offer, with white beaches and turquoise water.